jared-richard-clarke/student/notes/stack-languages/joy.md

 6. Lists are a special case of quotations, and both can be manipulated in the same way.
 As in LISP, **program = data**.

+> "Joy is a high-level purely functional programming language which is not based on the application of functions
+>  but on the composition of functions...Joy differs from lambda calculus languages in that it has no variables and
+>  hence no abstraction.
+It differs from the combinatory calculus in that it does not use application.
+It differs
+>  from the categorical languages in uniformly using an untyped stack as the argument and value of the composed functions.
+>  One of the datatypes is that of programs, and the language makes extensive use of this, more than other reflective languages."
+>
+> — Manfred von Thun, **Rational for Joy**

 ## A Few Combinators

 ```text